 - While not creating a cluttered atmosphere, students may bring rugs in good condition, an easy chair (usually one per room at the discretion of the dorm master), a sound system, computer, computer table or end table, fan, clock, and desk lamp.
 Halogen lamps are not permitted. - Couches and futons are not permitted. - Posters and wall hangings (of fire-proofed material only) are to be of tasteful content. - Posters and wall hangings must be hung only from the tack bar in each room and must not cover electrical switches or outlets. - Liquor bottles and beer cans are not acceptable decorations. - Decorative lighting, including, but not limited to, lava lamps, festive holiday string lights, and black lights, are not permitted.

-• All decorations are at the discretion of the dorm masters.
+LED strip lights are permitted, but any damage caused by the adhesives will be charged to the student account at the end of the year. - All decorations are at the discretion of the dorm masters.